Nsustain/nsustain.com/.github/CONTRIBUTING.md

 # 1. Naming Conventions

-Folder names and file names should be all underscore with hyphens (-) as word seperators.
+Folder names and file names should use hyphens (-) as word seperators.
 For example, we prefer `docker-images` to `Docker_Images`.
 Hypens (-) are preferred over